 - Hydration: Apart from moisturizing, keeping the skin hydrated is also a good way to deal with this skin condition.
 Lotions will only moisturize the skin from outside while remaining hydrated will keep your child’s system moisturized from the inside.
 For this, you need to make sure your child drinks enough water every day and this should not be compromised.
 Fresh fruit juices without additives, salad, and plain water is the key to remain hydrated all the time.

 - Products: Products such as shampoo, soaps, powder, which have fragrance in them might trigger this skin condition.
 Thus, you can consult your doctor and opt for natural products that do not contain any harmful substances that will lead to a reaction.
 Mild cleansers and detergents are the perfect products that you can choose.

-- Air: Toddlers are active, which can cause accumulation of sweat and moisture on the skin, leading to rashes.
-Thus, tight clothing should be avoided and lose cotton clothing should be preferred for your child, which will allow passage of air.
+- Air: Toddlers are active, which can cause an accumulation of sweat and moisture on the skin, leading to rashes.
+Thus, tight clothing should be avoided and loose cotton clothing should be preferred for your child, which will allow passage of air.